Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/ur-PK/maintain-validator.md

 sidebar_label: Validator
 ---

-Validators secure the Relay Chain by staking DOT, validating proofs from collators and participating in consensus with other validators.
+Validators secure the Relay Chain by staking SOLAR, validating proofs from collators and participating in consensus with other validators.

 These participants will play a crucial role in adding new blocks to the Relay Chain and, by extension, to all parachains.
 This allows parties to complete cross-chain transactions via the Relay Chain.

 Validators perform two functions.
 First, verifying that the information contained in an assigned set of parachain blocks is valid (such as the identities of the transacting parties and the subject matter of the contract).
 Their second role is to participate in the consensus mechanism to produce the Relay Chain blocks based on validity statements from other validators.
-Any instances of non-compliance with the consensus algorithms result in punishment by removal of some or all of the validator’s staked DOT, thereby discouraging bad actors.
-Good performance, however, will be rewarded, with validators receiving block rewards (including transaction fees) in the form of DOT in exchange for their activities.
+Any instances of non-compliance with the consensus algorithms result in punishment by removal of some or all of the validator’s staked SOLAR, thereby discouraging bad actors.
+Good performance, however, will be rewarded, with validators receiving block rewards (including transaction fees) in the form of SOLAR in exchange for their activities.

 ## Guides